MattDoesAThing/yuzu-wiki/FAQ.md

 ### **How do I add a save to my Game**

-_To add a save, simply right-click your game in the Games List, Select `Open save Data Location`, then Select your User from the Profile Selector_
+_To add a save, simply right-click your game in the Games List, Select `Open Save Data Location`, then Select your User from the Profile Selector_

 ![](https://cdn.discordapp.com/attachments/356187763139280896/697140759454941245/User_list_saves.PNG)

-_Once your Save Data Location is open, place your game saves in this directory_
+_Once your `Save Data Location` is open, place your game saves in this directory_

 ![](https://cdn.discordapp.com/attachments/356187763139280896/697142111568527400/save_location.PNG)